 Pack Health will build out an existing digital health coaching platform to focus on post-partum depression.
-The program combines person-to-person engagement with a National Health and Wellness Board Certified Health Advisor, along with digital delivery of evidence-based content via text, email, or mobile application, based on the participant’s access and preference.
+The program combines person-to-person engagement with a National Health and Wellness Board Certified Health Advisor, along with digital delivery of evidence-based content via text message, email, or mobile application, based on the participant’s access and preference for communication.

 “We’re very excited to win and get started on this challenge presented by AHRQ,” says Blakely O’Connor, Manager of Medical Affairs at Pack Health.
 “One in seven mothers experiences a postpartum mental health condition within 1 year of birth.
 We’re honored to be able to work towards a solution to support them.”